Mode

 10+

-It’s 1967 and Holling Hoodhood has got plenty to worry about.
+Holling Hoodhood has got plenty to worry about.

-Death threats from Doug Sweiteck’s brother.
+How to avoid Doug Sweiteck’s brother.

-Escaped classroom pets, Sycorax and Caliban.
+Escaped classroom pets Sycorax and Caliban.

 And Wednesday afternoons with Mrs. Baker, who hates his guts.